-There are two styles of weed torches: lightweight torches and heavy-duty torches.
-Lightweight weed torches are, as the name suggests, lightweight, and equipped with bent tubes that attach to a small 1-pound propane gas canister.
+There are two styles of weed torches: lightweight and heavy-duty.
+Lightweight weed torches, equipped with bent tubes that attach to a small 1-pound propane gas canister, are the more portable option.
 Heavy-duty torches are for large-scale jobs and have hoses that can connect to a full-size 20-pound tank.

 Choosing between the two styles is really a matter of preference, but here are a few points to help decide between the two.

 - Easily portable

 - Operate with lower temperatures

 - Offer plenty of volume for long burns